apache/pulsar/site2/docs/security-jwt.md

 ### Pulsar client

-You can also use tokens to authenticate the following Pulsar clients.
+You can use tokens to authenticate the following Pulsar clients.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->